 GRADING SCALE The following grading scale applies to all EMSP courses:

 below 69.5 F

 COMPETENCY BASED Instruction in EMSP course work is competency-based.
 Although minimum clock hour requirements for didactic instruction, clinical rotations, and field internship have been established, successful completion depends on the student’ demonstrating proficiency in the knowledge, skills, and personal behaviors/attitudes required of an entry-level EMS professional.
-EMS Professions students also must successfully complete a comprehensive written exit examination and a clinical simulation/oral examination conducted at the end of the final semester.
+EMS students also must successfully complete a comprehensive written exit examination and a clinical simulation/oral examination conducted at the end of the final semester.
 Students may require extra shifts and time in lab to demonstrate competency.

 ACCOMODATIONS Applicants who believe they have a disability that will require accommodations during the application process or during their enrollment should contact the EMS Department as early as possible.
 Students must be able to successfully complete all course and program requirements in to complete the program.

-The NREMT and BCCTPC administers a separate process from the one used by Temple College for determining whether accommodations for disabilities will be granted during the certification examination process.
+The BCCTPC administers a separate process from the one used by Temple College for determining whether accommodations will be granted during the certification process.
 Eligibility is evaluated on a case-by-case basis.
-Therefore, a student who receives an accommodation during a course taught at Temple College has no guarantee of receiving an accommodation for the NREMT or BCCTPC certification examination.
+Therefore, a student who receives an accommodation during a course taught at Temple College has no guarantee of receiving an accommodation for the BCCTPC certification examination.